andreivasiliu/unit-rs/README.md

   function
 * Storing pointers to or into a shared memory buffer in variables that outlive the buffer
-* Creating two responses to the same request
-* Forgetting to finalize/close the request
-* Creating/sending a shared memory buffer before previous buffers were sent or dealloated
 * Sending a shared memory buffer that was already sent
 * Sending uninitialized shared memory regions
 * Forgetting to drop a shared memory buffer